 - Myra Thompson, 59

 These members of my spiritual family were in the sanctuary of their church.
 They were studying scripture and worshiping God.
 They were following Christ, the Prince of Peace — even welcoming the stranger in their midst.
 One who sat and worshiped with them for a full hour before killing them.

 It is horrific and unbelievable that this kind of hatred, evil and violence continues to exist in our world.
 And so I grieve with Charleston.

 Can any good come from grieving with Charleston?

-If any good is to come of this tragedy, my hope is that it will unite the Body of Christ.
-Our identity should always be first and foremost “Christian.”
-Let us — as the Family of God — stand in solidarity with our brothers and sisters.
+If any good is to come of this tragedy, my hope is that it will unite the body of Christ.
+Let us — the family of God — stand in solidarity with our brothers and sisters.
 Let us grieve with Charleston.
 Let us pray with Charleston.
 And let us work against the racism, hate and evil that is attacking our family.